BalaM314/mlogx/spec.md

 "Under the hood", functions are simply a jump label that expects a variable to be set, can write to a variable, and use @counter and <stack1> to jump back to where you called them.

 ## List of custom instructions

+mlogx has extra instructions to make writing code easier.

 `call [function_name]`